One fire. One cauldron. And suddenly, cooking regains something essential.

 Why choose the Trilogy?

-Because it saves you from having to choose between three culinary worlds.
+Because it saves you from choosing between three universes.

 Ancient Gaul takes you to ancient grains, fava beans, barley, millet, rustic meats, and primitive flavors.

-The Middle Ages open the doors to a spicy, generous, bold cuisine, often much more refined than one might imagine.
+The Middle Ages open the doors to a spicy, generous, audacious cuisine, often much more refined than one might imagine.

-1930s France brings you back to the French countryside, family dishes, nourishing recipes, and long-shared meals.
+1930s France brings you back to the French countryside, to family dishes, nourishing recipes, and long-shared meals.

-The Culinary Trilogy in the Cauldron is a box set for learning, experimenting, entertaining, sharing, and cooking outdoors differently.
+The Culinary Trilogy for the Cauldron is a box set for learning, experimenting, entertaining, transmitting, and cooking outdoors differently.

-One of the most unique elements of Approche Libre box sets is their medium.
+One of the most unique elements of Approche Libre boxes is their medium.

 The recipes are not printed on fragile paper.